BORJAMOME/Explorando-Madrid/README.md

 ```
 <img width="1276" alt="17 cause_of_death" src="https://github.com/BORJAMOME/Madrid_I/assets/19588053/06837ef6-3ef0-4127-9b92-a46031463c9f">

+# Unemployment
+Unemployment represents one of the greatest challenges for the citizens of Madrid.
+As can be seen, there has been a significant reduction in unemployment from 2021 to 2022, resulting from both the decrease in the pandemic and economic restructuring.

+In the monthly analysis, a slight decrease in unemployment is observed during the summer months (June, July, August, and September) and in December, likely influenced by holiday campaigns.
+<br/><br/>

+---
 ```r

 # Unemployment by month and year (2021-2023)

 month_order <- c("January", "February", "March", "April", "May", "June", "July", "August", "September", "October", "November", "December")